Tufted Roman Geese

 Temperament: As far as geese go, the Tufted Roman tends to be quite calm.

-Interestingly, in Europe there are non-tufted Roman Geese, but they are exceedingly rare in North America.
-Some people believe they are actually two separate breeds.
+Interestingly, in Europe, there are non-tufted Roman Geese, but they are exceedingly rare in North America.
+Some people believe they are two separate breeds.
 In Europe Tufted Roman Geese are utility birds, but in the US, they are far more often raised as ornamental fowl.

 Colors: Tufted Roman Geese are all white.
 Some juveniles may retain some gray feathers, but it usually goes away with molting.

-Status: American Livestock Breeds Conservancy Conservation Status: The Tufted Roman Goose is listed as Critical by the ALBC.
+Livestock Conservancy Status: Critical.
 This means that there are fewer than 500 breeding birds in the United States.
-In order for this ancient breed to regain healthy population numbers, more breeders need to be raising it.
+For this ancient breed to regain healthy population numbers, more breeders need to be raising it.

 Body Type: A properly proportioned bird will have a round, full body with no keel, and dual lobes on the abdomen, and, of course, a prominent tuft that somewhat resembles a helmet.